Unofficial Website for Historical Artifacts from the Palace Hotel.

 Photo No. 2: The hydroplane 'Century Tire' that John McGinnis Williams had shipped to Australia from Chicago in 1923.
 John won the Griffith Australasian Championship Cup in 1924 and 1925 with Century Tire.

 Palace Hotel Silverware Set of 4, c1930s.
 Picked up at an estate sale and the back story is either the lady's father or grandfather was a San Francisco garbage man and after high end dinner events these were accidentally thrown away with the trash!
 He would find these in the trash when picking up from the hotel and save them to take home.
-Also shows my pre-1909 butter knife on the far right.
-Photographed these on my table so they would stand out more than on a white background.
+Also shows my pre-1909 butter knife on the far right, which is the only other silverware piece I have from the original hotel.

 An 11" silver oyster plate by Gorham Manufacturing Co.
 Dated 1909 and made for the grand reopening of the Palace Hotel.
 It has a great deal of scuffing and some silver loss inside the oyster cups, but it polished up beautifully!